Advanced

 Membership CTA

 A full-bleed member signup band rendered above the site footer on every page.
-Editorial copy lives on a Ghost page; pricing fills automatically from your tiers; delete the page to hide the band site-wide.
+Editorial copy lives on a Ghost page; the pricing column adapts automatically to whether paid plans are connected; delete the page to hide the band site-wide.

 The Membership CTA is a full-bleed dark section that sits above the site footer on every page — homepage, posts, archives, tag pages, the bookmarks page.
-It carries editorial copy on the left and tier pricing + a signup form on the right.
+It carries editorial copy on the left and an adaptive price + signup form on the right.
 Designed to be the recurring conversion moment across the site, editable without touching template code.

 How the band is composed